 The LS motors will end up being heavier than the RENESIS, but not as much as you might think.
 The suspension geometry won’t be entirely stock, but most of the electronics like AC, electric steering, and instrument clusters can still work if you intend to reuse them.
 You’ll also probably need a custom fabricated exhaust.

 You can expect the car to weigh around 1,450 kg after the swap, and the weight distribution to shift forward slightly.
-You may notice reduced agility, but plenty of gains in low-end grunt and speed.
-The heavier nose may also encourage a livelier tail.
+You may notice reduced agility, but plenty of gains in low-end grunt and speed. may also encourage a livelier tail.
 And of course, you’ll most definitely notice that distinctive V8 growl, as the giggles from the guys in the video below indicate.

 The cost will differ depending on how you plan to approach this project, but it should be achieved with around $10,000. , , , and are some professionals who provide kits or can perform the swap, and they have their own methods.